Replication crisis: In medicine

 Results from The Reproducibility Project: Cancer Biology suggest most studies of the cancer research sector may not be replicable.

 Of 49 medical studies from 1990 to 2003 with more than 1000 citations, 92% found that the studied therapies were effective.
 Of these studies, 16% were contradicted by subsequent studies, 16% had found stronger effects than did subsequent studies, 44% were replicated, and 24% remained largely unchallenged.
 A 2011 analysis by researchers with pharmaceutical company Bayer found that, at most, a quarter of Bayer's in-house findings replicated the original results.
-But the analysis of Bayer's results found that the results that did replicate could often be successfully used for clinical applications.
+This said, the analysis of Bayer's results found that the results that did replicate could often be successfully used for clinical applications.

 In a 2012 paper, C. Glenn Begley, a biotech consultant working at Amgen, and Lee Ellis, a medical researcher at the University of Texas, found that only 11% of 53 pre-clinical cancer studies had replications that could confirm conclusions from the original studies.
 In late 2021, The Reproducibility Project: Cancer Biology examined 53 top papers about cancer published between 2010 and 2012 and showed that among studies that provided sufficient information to be redone, the effect sizes were 85% smaller on average than the original findings.
 A survey of cancer researchers found that half of them had been unable to reproduce a published result.
 Another report estimated that almost half of randomized controlled trials contained flawed data (based on the analysis of anonymized individual participant data (IPD) from more than 150 trials).